Understand the Symptoms to Defeat Puffy Eyes

 • Sinusitis

-Diagnosis for Puffy Eyes
+How is The Diagnosis of Puffy Eyes Conducted?

 If a person thinks they may have periorbital edema or puffy eyes, they should speak to a physician.
 A doctor can help diagnose the underlying cause.